maticnetwork/zkevm-docs/docs/protocol/flow-of-assets.md

 Please note that the architecture shown in below figure is rather simplistic.
 It focuses on depicting the relationship between the various Bridge elements.

-For example, the interaction between the Consensus SC and the Sequencer is omitted in the figure.
+For example, the interaction between the Consensus Contract and the Sequencer is omitted in the figure.

-For a more wholistic view of the interaction between the Consensus SC and the Sequencer, the reader is referred to earlier subsections of this documentation, specifically on the [<ins>Consensus SC</ins>](/architecture.md#consensus-contract).
+For a more wholistic view of the interaction between the Consensus Contract and the Sequencer, the reader is referred to earlier subsections of this documentation, specifically on the [<ins>Consensus Contract</ins>](/architecture.md#consensus-contract).

 :::